 Oestrogen at moderate concentrations has a negative feedback effect on LH and FSH secretion.
 Oestrogen alone (in the absence of progesterone) at high concentrations promotes LH and FSH secretion.
 Inhibin, like in the male, has a selective negative feedback effect on FSH only and not LH.

 Progesterone is a sex steroid released by the corpus luteum, which is the remain of the follicle after ovulation.
 Progesterone increases the inhibitory effect of moderate oestrogen concentration.
 Progesterone prevents the positive feedback of a high oestrogen concentration.
+For more information about how this impacts contraception, click here.

 (Note that the prolactin axis is the only axis where a hypothalamic hormone inhibits the release of the pituitary hormone instead of stimulating it).

-Conversely, Thyrotrophin Releasing Hormone (TRH), also from the hypothalamus, stimulates the release of prolactin but this is only a minor positive feedback effect.
+Conversely, Thyrotropin Releasing Hormone (TRH), also from the hypothalamus, stimulates the release of prolactin but this is only a minor positive feedback effect.
 In addition, oestrogens also have a positive feedback effect on Prolactin, stimulating its release.
 Prolactin has a negative feedback effect on GnRH at the hypothalamus, inhibiting its release.
 Prolactin blocks the action of LH on the gonads (ovaries and testes).

 Clinical Relevance – Hyperprolactinaemia